daniellionel01/composition-is-all-you-need/README.md

 ## Deploy

+GitHub Pages is handled by `.github/workflows/deploy.yml`.
-This repo is configured for GitHub Pages.
-Push to `main` and the workflow in `.github/workflows/deploy.yml` builds the Vite app and publishes `dist/` to Pages.

-The Vite build uses relative asset paths (`./assets/...`) so the generated `dist/index.html` works from the GitHub Pages project URL.
+Push to `main`, and the workflow builds the Vite app and publishes `dist/` to Pages.
+The Vite build uses relative asset paths (`./assets/...`) so `dist/index.html` works from the project page URL.

-## Key lesson mapped to code
+## The shape of the code

+A channel composer is just the pieces it needs:

 ```tsx
 <ChannelComposerProvider channelId="react-universe">